yasbik/Homemade-GUI/README.md

 # About the Project

-This is a simple GUI with event handling to dempnstrate how real-life GUI's work and how objects and OOP is used to create them.
+This is a simple GUI with event handling created with Java graphics library.
+The project dempnstrates how real-life GUIs work and how objects and OOP is used to create them.